Birmingham and the Black Country Lease Extension - Free Consultation

 Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Thomas, Birmingham and the Black Country, Birmingham
+Melissa, Birmingham and the Black Country, Birmingham,

 Birmingham and the Black Country case: